PokeNavBot/pokenav-documentation/_sources/community_setup.md.txt

 #### Setup Your Mods

 Once PokeNav is configured, add all your mods and admins to `raid-moderators` so they have permissions to end and mentor other trainers in using the bot.
 It will allow them to take any action the creator of the raid could take.

+#### Additional Experimental Features

+You can also setup some optional new or experimental features.
+To read more about these features, and how to opt in, head over to the [Moderation Documentation](moderation.md)